lindamood/lindamood.github.io/loc.md

 permalink: /loc/
 ---

 As a senior user experience designer at the Library of Congress I am responsible for user research, strategy, product design, and interaction design.
-Listed below are some examples that showcase my experience in these areas.
+Below are some examples that showcase my experience in these areas.

 ## Strategic planning and user needs analysis for the copyright registration system